GeMPO: Generalized Measure Matching for Online Diffusion Reinforcement Learning: Abstract

 \section{Abstract}

-A commonly used family of RL algorithms for diffusion policies conducts softmax reweighting over the behavior policy, which usually induces an over-greedy policy and fails to leverage feedback from negative samples.
-In this work, we introduce \emph{Signed Measure Policy Optimization (SiMPO)}, a simple and unified framework that generalizes reweighting scheme in diffusion RL with general monotonic functions.
-SiMPO revisits diffusion RL via a two-stage measure matching lens.
-First, we construct a virtual target policy by $f$-divergence regularized policy optimization, where we can relax the non-negativity constraint to allow for a signed target measure.
-Second, we use this signed measure to guide diffusion or flow models through reweighted matching.
-This formulation offers two key advantages: \textbf{a)} it generalizes to arbitrary monotonically increasing weighting functions; and \textbf{b)} it provides a principled justification and practical guidance for negative reweighting.
-Furthermore, we provide geometric interpretations to illustrate how negative reweighting actively repels the policy from suboptimal actions.
-Extensive empirical evaluations demonstrate that SiMPO achieves superior performance by leveraging these flexible weighting schemes, and we provide practical guidelines for selecting reweighting methods tailored to the reward landscape.
+A commonly used family of RL algorithms for diffusion policies conducts softmax reweighting over samples from the behavior policy, which often induces an over-greedy policy and fails to utilize feedback from negative samples.
+In this work, we introduce \algbb, a simple and unified framework that generalizes reweighting scheme in diffusion RL from softmax to general monotonic functions. \algbb revisits diffusion RL via a measure matching perspective: \textit{First}, we construct a virtual target policy measure via solving a regularized policy optimization objective; \textit{Second}, we minimize the divergence between the current policy and this target measure through reweighted flow matching.
+This formulation offers two key advantages: \textbf{i)} It extends weight design beyond traditional exponential reweighting, allowing it to be tailored to diverse reward landscapes; and \textbf{ii)} by relaxing the non-negativity constraint on the target measure, our framework provides a principled justification for negative reweighting.
+We provide interpretations of how negative reweighting actively repels the policy from suboptimal actions and thus facilitates exploration.
+Extensive empirical evaluations demonstrate that \algbb achieves competitive or superior performance by leveraging these flexible weighting schemes, and we provide practical guidelines for selecting reweighting methods in practice.